Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 Point Reyes Open Studios: The beauty of Point Reyes is a must see for everyone and especially when the artist allow you in to see their ceramics, painting, sculptures and other pieces of art in person.
 If you are looking for gifts for the holidays, or just something for yourself, you will be glad you came and enjoyed this event.
 The event runs Friday, the 29th to Sunday, December the 1st.
 The open stuido event is free and a great place to buy gifts for the upcoming holiday season.

 Gualala Arts Festival of Trees: This wonderful two day event is a joy for all who see it.
 Starting on Friday, there is a tree lighting and carolers to help you welcome in the holiday season.
 Cookies, cakes, and all kinds of other scrumptious desserts will be on hand as you welcome Santa, Mrs. Claus, their reindeer and even the Grinch (Boo!).
 Food and drink is available and this family friendly event is free for all.
 It is on Friday the 29th from 10 am to 5 pm and Saturday, the 30th from 10 am to 4 pm.

 San Rafael Winter Wonderland: It is a rare day when San Rafael gets snow, but this is one of those days!
 This annual event always includes great food, arts and crafts, snow sledding, and lots of live entertainment and children's activities.
 This event starts at noon on Friday on the 29th with the parade starting at 5:30 pm and ends at the San Rafael City Plaza tree lighting.
 It is free to all, runs on Friday and Saturday, and is family friendly.

-Gilroy Gardens - Harvest@Night: Gilroy Gardens is truly unlike any other place in the world with it's amazing designed trees and gorgeous gardens.
+Gilroy Gardens - Holiday@Night: Gilroy Gardens is truly unlike any other place in the world with it's amazing designed trees and gorgeous gardens.
 Enjoy live entertainment, gourmet food, and delicious drinks as you take in the winter sights.
-There are also some rides that are open during Harvest@Night.
+There are also some rides that are open during Holiday@Night.
 This is a family friendly event but it is designed for adults to have fun and celebrate.
-This event is Friday and Saturday the 24th and 25th from 6 pm to 10 pm.
+This event runs specific nights between November 23 and December 31.